Knotweed

 • 10mm of plant can re-grow to maturity.

-• Japanese Knotweed can propagate by fragmentation but not by seed like Bohemian.
+• Knotweed can propagate easily by fragmentation

 Reasons for Concern: